Consumer sales and responsibility for faults

 You can also use standard terms and conditions, if they have been drawn up for your business sector.

-Under the Consumer Protection Act, the seller bears primary responsibility for a defect in a product or a service.
-The consumer also has the right to make a claim based on the defect against the manufacturer, importer, other previous trader in the sales chain.
+The primary responsibility for defects in a product or a service lies with the seller.
+The consumer also has the right to make a claim based on the defect against the manufacturer, importer, or other trader at an earlier stage in the sales chain.
 Their liability for defects follows the same principles as the seller’s liability but is less extensive.

 If a consumer suffers damage as the result of a fault in a product bought from your company, the consumer has the right to demand compensation for the damage from your company.